Martwall/tls-secure-operator/README.md

 Describe your charm in one or two sentences.

+## Limitations

+ONLY http-01 challenge.

+Does not support ip addresses in the certificate signing request (csr) because of how acme.sh handles issuing certificates from an existing csr.

+## Settings

+Set the `expiry_notification_time` in `TLSCertificatesRequiresV2()` to (<CA's_max_lifetime> - 60 + 1) x 24.

+Why:
+acme.sh automatically by default renews certificates every 60 days.
+Since there is no connection/IPC (yet) between acme.sh and the charm code it is best to renew the certificates from charm code before acme.sh does.
+This is so that unecessary requests to the CA is avoided.
+So please set the `expiry_notification_time` on the requester side to the (CA's max lifetime - 60 + 1) x 24.
+Eg for zeroSSL that has 90 days lifetime set it to (90 - 60 + 1) x 24 = 744.

 ## Other resources

 <!-- If your charm is documented somewhere else other than Charmhub, provide a link separately. -->